Enabling Confident Purchases on Amazon

 Research Goals:

-• Uncover emotional drivers behind product selection.
+• Understand emotional drivers behind product selection.

 • Determine which product details most influence purchase decisions.